 Undergraduate Degree and Master’s Prerequisite Courses

+Your preparation for a data science career will start at the undergraduate level.
 The minimum requirements for data science graduate programs typically include:

 - Bachelor’s degree in a quantitative field like applied math, computer science, statistics, or engineering